suhock/php-dependency-injection/README.md

 ## Highlights

-- **Validation** – Catch missing dependencies, cycles, captive scopes, and invalid factories when the container is built, with all detected defects reported together.
+- **Validation**: Catch missing dependencies, cycles, captive scopes, and invalid factories when the container is built, with all detected defects reported together.
-- **Service Lifetimes** – Use singleton, scoped, and transient lifetimes with deterministic disposal in reverse creation order.
+- **Service Lifetimes**: Use singleton, scoped, and transient lifetimes with deterministic disposal in reverse creation order.
-- **Scoped Isolation** – Isolate request or job state in long-running workers with first-class scopes.
+- **Scoped Isolation**: Isolate request or job state in long-running workers with first-class scopes.
-- **Keyed Services** – Register and inject multiple implementations of the same service type under distinct keys.
+- **Keyed Services**: Add and inject multiple implementations of the same service type with distinct keys.
-- **Native Lazy Objects** – Defer expensive services and break dependency cycles with native PHP lazy objects.
+- **Native Lazy Objects**: Defer expensive services and break dependency cycles with native PHP lazy objects.
-- **Caching and Diagnostics** – Cache compiled dependency plans for improved performance in per-request processes and export the dependency graph for tooling and analysis.
+- **Caching and Diagnostics**: Cache compiled dependency plans for improved performance in per-request processes and export the dependency graph for tooling and analysis.
-- **Flexible Integration** – Use the standalone dependency injector, optional PSR-11 adapter, and PHPStan extensions.
+- **Flexible Integration**: Use the standalone dependency injector, optional PSR-11 adapter, and PHPStan extensions.

 ```php